pingbird/notes/notes/flutter/media-query.md

 Building apps is always an iterative process, both the wireframes and code are going to evolve over time as you get feedback or develop new features.
 Suggesting (and implementing) changes to a design is important part of that process, it might just require more effective communication.

 The finished product is always going to look slightly different from what was envisioned, it's up to you (the app developer) to make those slight differences lead to a better user experience.

+## Additional Q&A

+* What were these device screenshots made with?
+	* I used the `device_frame` package to emulate the MediaQuery (including accurate viewport sizes) of common devices, they were scaled according to their precise physical dimensions, and the `screenshot` package was used to actually capture and save the pngs.